Inauguration & the Suits of the Presidents of the United States

 Franklin Delano Roosevelt in a fur collar and polished top hat.

-FDR with a evening overcoat with cloak and velvet collar – it is too bad that these kind of overcoats have almost vanished completely.
+FDR with an evening overcoat with cloak and velvet collar – it is too bad that this kind of overcoats has almost vanished entirely.

 Eisenhower in 1953 wearing a roomy, double breasted overcoat.